EarthBound: Contemporary

 EarthBound originally received little critical praise from the American press, and sold poorly in the US: around 140,000 copies, as compared to twice as many in Japan.
 Kotaku described EarthBound's 1995 American release as "a dud" and blamed the low sales on "a bizarre marketing campaign" and graphics "cartoonish" beyond the average taste of players.
 The game was released when RPGs were not popular in the US, and visual taste in RPGs was closer to Chrono Trigger and Final Fantasy VI.
 The game piggybacked on Itoi's celebrity in Japan.

 Most journalists attributed the game's poor sales in the US to its simple graphics, atypical marketing campaign, and disinterest in the genre.
 Of the original reviewers, Nicholas Dean Des Barres of DieHard GameFan wrote that EarthBound was not as impressive as Final Fantasy III, although just as fun.
 He praised the game's humor and wrote that the game completely defied his first impressions.
 Des Barres wrote that "past the graphics", which were purposefully 8-bit for nostalgia, the game is not an "entry-level" or a "child's" RPG, but "highly intelligent" and "captivating".
-The Brazilian Super GamePower explained that those expecting a Dungeons and Dragons-style RPG will be disappointed by the childish visuals, which were unlike other 16-bit games.
+The Brazilian Super GamePower explained that those expecting a Dungeons & Dragons-style RPG will be disappointed by the childish visuals, which were unlike other 16-bit games.
 They wrote that the American humor was too mature and that the gameplay was too immature, as if for beginners.
-GamePro commented that "The lack a convincing storyline and the dull NES-clone graphics ... will make serious RPG fans a little cautious about approaching EarthBound.
-The saving graces are the fairly good music and the unintentionally hilarious adult humor."
+GamePro was critical to the game's storyline and graphics, but praised the music and the humor.
 They concluded that the game is inappropriate for children due to its adult humor, but would not appeal to more mature gamers due to its simplistic gameplay and poorly illustrated graphics.

 Lindblom and his team were devastated by the release's poor critical response and sales.
 He recalled that the game was hurt by the reception of its graphics as "simplistic" at a time when critics placed high importance on graphics quality.
 Lindblom felt that the game's changes to the RPG formula (e.g., the rolling HP meter and fleeing enemies) were ignored in the following years, though he thought the game had aged well at the time of its Virtual Console rerelease in 2013.